-Select a thermostat that is commonly used with HP or AC heating/cooling with electric heat.
+Select a single or two-stage thermostat that is commonly used with HP or AC heating/cooling with electric heat.
 The thermostat will energize the fan on a demand for heat or cool.

 Install the thermostat on an inside wall, away from drafts, lights or other heat sources in a location that has sufficient air circulation from other rooms being controlled by the thermostat.